A remote employee receives an authentication code on their mobile device to access workplace documents.

 Cybersecurity Tips for Employee Identity Theft Protection

-Cybersecurity tips to help safeguard employee credentials from theft and fraud.
+For increased identity theft protection, follow these cybersecurity tips to help safeguard employee credentials from theft and fraud.

-These risks can cause operational disruptions, financial loss, theft of sensitive data, damage to IT assets, and costly harm to a company’s reputation and brand.
+These risks can cause operational disruptions, financial loss, theft of sensitive data, damage to IT assets and costly harm to a company’s reputation and brand.

 The ways in which cybercriminals can use credentials to access your business systems and steal information and money are multiplying.
 Here are some of the top threats to be aware of: